Meet Splash Financial

 A final advantage to Splash is that they offer new customers a bonus of up to $500 for signing up.
 This is one of the largest bonuses currently on the market, but it is only available to those refinancing at least $50,000 in student debt.
 We think the bonus is nice, but in the long run, the rate will be the number that makes a difference in a consumer’s bottom line.

 Splash Disadvantages – Some Red Flags to Review

 The two major disadvantages with Splash apply to nearly all student loan refinancing companies.

 First, Splash Financial offers consolidation and refinancing of federal student loans.
-For some borrowers this move makes sense, but for others it can be a mistake.
+For some borrowers, this move makes sense, but for others, it can be a mistake.
 When borrowers refinance federal loans, they give up perks such as income-driven repayment plans and forgiveness programs like Public Service Loan Forgiveness.
-For some, the lower interest rates justify giving up the federal protections.
+For some, the lower interest rates justify giving up federal protections.
 For others, it is a huge mistake.
 Federal borrowers should carefully consider their options before refinancing loans with a private lender.

 The second issue to highlight is the Splash cosigner release program.
-Splash advertised that a cosigner can be released from the loan after one year of on-time payments.
+Splash advertised that a cosigner could be released from the loan after one year of on-time payments.
 All cosigners should understand that they are committed to the loan for the life of the loan and that a cosigner release is far from a certainty.
-Securing a release requires a re-evaluation of the borrower’s credit and there is very little incentive for any lender to grant this release.
+Securing a release requires a re-evaluation of the borrower’s credit, and there is minimal incentive for any lender to grant this release.

-Splash may be new to student loan refinancing, but their refinancing and consolidation products seem to be the real deal.
-As a result Splash checks in at a very respectable 6th out of 18 lenders in our student loan refinance lender rankings.
+As a result of the excellent rates and positive reviews from Student Loan Sherpa readers, Splash Financial has been elevated to first place in our student loan refinance lender rankings.
 Borrowers looking to lock in lower student loan interest rates would be wise to check their rates with Splash to see how they stack up against other lenders.